 While I was in a relationship with one of my previous partners at the time, I was asked to build my future and our relationship around his life without considering what my dream life actually was and what I wanted my life to be like.

 I realized that I was investing more in other people than they were investing in me.
 And it took a lot of self-awareness and courage to recognize that it was happening and that I wasn't okay with it.
 I then had to learn how to communicate with the people in my life about the things I wasn't okay with.

 With time, I learned that it is OKAY to put myself first before anyone else.

 I learned that it was NOT a selfish thing to do, regardless of what many people in our society today think.

 When you take care of yourself first, you improve your overall well-being, which gives you the energy, strength, and empathy to help others.

 Setting boundaries with people in your life can actually improve your relationship with them and increase your value in their eyes and your eyes.
 You are a gem just by being alive, and if people don't respect that (most likely because they don't respect themselves), then you are, by no means, obligated to keep taking in this treatment that devalues your life.

 15. Stop Overthinking and Break Free from Your Prison

 That is how I learned to stop overthinking.
-As soon as I realized that humans see the world only from their perspective, and the way they present themselves is only a reflection of their own self-image, all my worries and fears vanished.
+As soon as I realized that humans see the world only from their perspective, and how they present themselves (whether they're aware of it or not) is only a reflection of their own self-image, all my worries and fears vanished.
 Let me explain.